 This case demonstrates to employers the changing landscape concerning transgender employees.

-If you are an employer with questions about transgender discrimination issues in Florida, the Law Office of David Miklas welcomes your emails and calls to 1-772-465-5111.
+If you are an employer with questions about transgender discrimination issues in Florida, the Law Office of David Miklas welcomes your emails and you may also call us at 1-772-465-5111.

 You can read more of our employment law articles on our legal updates page.